ssshrihari/chatwithme1/README.md

 # chatwithme1
-This is a node.js built web site which uses the socket io library to communicate between the client and the server.
+This is a node.js built web site which uses the socket io library to establish communication between the client and the server.